Menopausal woman with good oral hygiene & dental health smiling while carrying a young child

 One of the most common oral symptoms that happens during menopause is dry mouth, also known as xerostomia (zeer-oh-STOE-me-uh).
 Estrogen is involved in saliva production, and when estrogen levels drop during menopause, the amount of saliva in your mouth may decrease.

-Saliva plays a crucial role in keeping your mouth healthy by neutralizing acids, washing leftover food particles, and preventing excess bacteria from growing in your mouth.
+Saliva plays a crucial role in keeping your mouth healthy by neutralizing acids, washing away leftover food particles, and preventing excess bacteria from growing in your mouth.
 Without enough saliva, you may have a higher risk of cavities, gum disease, and bad breath.

 Woman in menopause talks to her dentist about dry mouth, menopause, and her dental health